praetorian-colby-morgan/json-csrf/README.md

 Now, browse to the following URL, replacing the JSON_DATA with the JSON data that should be sent and the TARGET_ENDPOINT with the endpoint of the vulnerable application:

 http://localhost:8000/read.html?jsonData={JSON_DATA}&php_url=http://localhost:8000/test.php&endpoint=TARGET_ENDPOINT

+Update: This appears to no longer work in the most recent version of Firefox.
+Still works in other browsers.